paul-bennett/juggle/src/main/resources/README.md

 ...
 ````

 The `-m` flag can be used to specify JMODs to search.
+Juggle will also search
-(Caveats: modules must be in the current working directory;
+any modules that this module requires transitively (sometimes refferd to as
-this feature hasn't been thoroughly tested yet.)
+"implied reads").

 ````
 $ juggle -m java.sql -r java.sql.CallableStatement